Saturday 19 March, 12.00-16.00

 Join us at BALTIC Centre for Contemporary Art for Holi Festival of Colours, hosted in partnership with GemArts.
 Celebrate colour and the Holi tradition through artist's workshops, henna stations, dance, music and food.

 Taking place throughout the building, you can enjoy exhibition tours and join contemporary artists exploring rangoli.
 The artists will create a large-scale, evolving rangoli and you are invited to make your own rangoli to take home.

-This one day event, part of GemArts core South Asian celebration programme, connects with BALTIC’s Neighbourly programme which seeks to support people with refugee and asylum-seeking experience.
-The event takes inspiration from Sutapa Biswas’ exhibition Lumen, open in the Level 3 BxNU gallery.
+This one day event, part of GemArts core South Asian celebration programme, connects with BALTIC’s Neighbourly programme, which seeks to support people with refugee and asylum-seeking experience, and the Sutapa Biswas exhibition Lumen, open in the Level 3 BxNU gallery.

 Holi Festival of Colours at BALTIC is a collaboration between BALTIC Centre for Contemporary Art and GemArts.

 If you are planning to visit BALTIC for our Holi Festival event on 19 March and can use public transport we would recommend it as our car park can get busy on a Saturday.
 The Voltra 53/54 bus drops on the Quayside just along from BALTIC and picks up from Newcastle city centre or from Gateshead Interchange plus Bensham and near Saltwell Park.
 You can find the timetables at gonortheast.co.uk/services/GNE/54 and gonortheast.co.uk/services/GNE/53.